AprilLorDrake/Gif_Helper/README.md

 # GIF Helper (Windows)

 A tiny helper to open File Explorer at a GIFs folder (creating it if needed), copy the folder path to your clipboard, and let you quickly pick animated GIFs in upload dialogs (e.g., LinkedIn).
-On Windows 11, use the Explorer **Preview pane** (Alt+P) to see GIFs animate; the browser upload dialog itself stays static.
+Browser upload dialogs stay static, so use the built-in GIF viewer for animation (or Explorer’s Preview pane with Alt+P if you prefer).

 ## Quick start
 1. Run `tools/open_gif_folder.bat` (double-click).